 “Peter Edwards knows how the real bad guys eat, sleep and breathe, and on the page brings them to life – even the dead ones – better than any other true crime writer.”—Linwood Barclay, international bestselling author

 “Canadian gangsta shit.
 That stuff is hard.” – Snoop Dogg, television critic and rapper

-Peter Edwards is the author of sixteen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.
+Peter Edwards is the author of eighteen books, the organized crime beat reporter at The Toronto Star and a producer with Juliet Forrester in Top Left Entertainment.

 There were about twice as many people (about 700) in his high school, Central Secondary in London, Ont. as in all of Lytton.
 He went to Western University (formerly University of Western Ontario) where he received an Hons.
 BA in Canadian History and a Masters degree in Journalism.

 Edwards was named to the university’s Alumni Gallery of Distinction in the Faculty of Information and Media Studies.
 Not long after that, the university changed its name and erased all mention of the Gallery of Distinction.
 Edwards claims not to take this personally.

 Before heading off to the work world, Edwards took a year off school to pursue his love of judo while supporting himself working in a pub in Soho, London.
 He was thrown, choked, arm barred and pinned by some of the best fighters in the world and still considers that year a great investment of his time.

 He has since worked for newspapers in Woodstock, Ont., London, Ont., Vancouver, Saskatoon, Whitehorse and Regina before landing in Toronto.
 He worked as a copy editor, sports writer and briefly as an entertainment editor, before drifting into organized crime reporting.
 He has written for The Toronto Star for more than thirty years.